HungryProton/scatter/README.md

 ## Troubleshooting

 ### The addon is slow when editing a curve
-When updating a Scatter Path object, a 2D polygon projected on the XZ plane is also generated internally.
+When updating a `Scatter Path` object, a 2D polygon projected on the XZ plane is also generated internally.
 This polygon is used to know if a point is inside the curve or not.
 If this polygon resolution is too high, regenerating it will take time.
-To fix fix, increase the `Bake Interval` on the Scatter node itself.
+To fix this, increase the `Bake Interval` on the Scatter node itself.
 (Not on the curve resource, this one is not used).
 Values around 1 or 2 are usually enough, but if your path is really large, you don't need that much precision and you can increase this value.
 However, if your path is really small, you can decrease this value.